home-controller/homeauto_network/docs/DESIGN.md

 - Storing the number of bits rather then converting to the message value works better as 0 can than be use to show the start of the next message.
 - We also need to keep the time spent in the ISR to the minimum.
 - [ ] Each time through the main loop remove any messages from the buffer.
-- [ ] Could also use a timer interrupt
+- [ ] If only using "Pin change interrupt" replying in the Ack fields will be hard.
+Options:
+  1. Don't bother.
+  1. while in the ISR in CRC field, stay in until after both ACKs.
+Could disable "Pin change interrupt" and make sure other interupt are enabled, would likely need to for things like Delay to still work.
+  1. tweak the Frame so the sender sends a low pulse long enough to trigger the "Pin change interrupt", this could be the last part(maybe 1/4?) of the previous delimiter bit and/or/both the start of the Ack bit.
+Or could add another low bit before the Ack.
+Or just change the delimiter bit to be low.
+Apparently in CAN if triggers an error if LOW?
+Not sure why.
 - Should only compleat messages be removed from the buffer, or compleat bytes or compleat messages.
 - I think I will go with for now having an array for 1 message and moving the message to the array as each field or byte is received.
 - so each time through the main loop(or timmer interrupt):
    1. Check if we are receiving a message 0b111
    1. If we are check if the time since last pin change is > max for 8 bits and if so reset vars and maybe rase an error.
-   1. Move message bits from buffer to message if there there is room and we have enough.
+   1. Move message bits from buffer to message if there is room and we have enough.
    1. Once we have a full message handle it.

 ## Can protocol web pages